Funds pull back from Permian as U.S. shale oil firms go into overdrive

 "We'll have to see if these U.S. producers have the discipline to not go crazy and keep prices where they keep making money," said Gary Bradshaw, portfolio manager at Dallas-based investment firm Hodges Capital Management.

-Hodges Capital owns shares of Permian play firms including Diamondback Energy Inc (FANG.O), RSP Permian Inc (RSPP.N) and Callon Petroleum Co (CPE.N).
-Bradshaw's firm has maintained its exposure to the Permian.
+Hodges Capital owns shares of Permian play firms including Diamondback Energy Inc, RSP Permian Inc and Callon Petroleum Co Bradshaw's firm has maintained its exposure to the Permian.

 There is no sign that shale producers will restrain production.
 They redeployed rigs and personnel quickly since prices began strengthening in 2016 and made shale profitable again; rig counts have risen by 40 percent this year in the Permian, which accounts for about half of all U.S. onshore oil rigs.